Search papers, labs, and topics across Lattice.

 0

-MLLMs can ace circuit-to-code generation by cheating with identifier semantics, so anonymizing those identifiers reveals a shocking lack of true visual grounding.
+MLLMs can ace circuit-to-code generation by cheating with identifier semantics, even when the circuit diagram is blank.

 Frequency domain analysis unlocks 1.59x speedups in Vision-Language-Navigation by enabling optimal token caching, a feat previously limited by visual domain approaches.